Avariya/dto-mapper-bundle/README.md

 [![Build Status](https://travis-ci.org/vklymniuk/dto-mapper-bundle.svg?branch=develop)](https://travis-ci.org/vklymniuk/dto-mapper-bundle)

-## Why use DTO MapperBundle?
+## Why use VK\DTOMapperBundle?
 DTO MapperBundle makes the process of binding all your data mapping rules a lot more easy by providing annotation declarations.
 You can extract content from objects and fill objects from raw arrays.
 Instead of slow and dummy reflection classes, the bundle uses fast and performance optimized  [code generator](https://github.com/Ocramius/GeneratedHydrator).
 All mapping and DI configurations use native symfony cache and lazy loading.

-DTO MapperBundle uses customized performance strategies:
+VK\DTOMapperBundle uses customized performance strategies:
  * Converts `Object` to `array`
  * Extracts `Object` to `array`
  * Puts data from `array` into `Object`